martinpelikan/dotfiles/README.md

 These steps are meant as a reminder for me, not as a [general guide](https://wiki.archlinux.org/index.php/beginners'_guide).

 This was mostly tested/executed in a VM environment, YMMV (Piping to shell from the Interwebs?
-What can possibly go wring?)
+What can possibly go wrong?)
 ```Shell
 curl -fLo "01_install.sh" https://raw.githubusercontent.com/martinpelikan/dotfiles/master/scripts/01_install.sh
 bash ./01_install.sh